-Observed Practice After authorized users logon to the M-DCPS network, many district functions, network resources, and confidential data are made accessible.
-Unsupervised and unlocked computers pose a significant threat to the integrity of district and student information.
-ITS supports most school site technology, including workstations with the exception of workstations that are physically located at each school cafeteria.
-These computers typically run system updates once cafeteria staff has left for the day and are supported by the Department of Food and Nutrition personnel.

-We examined a sample of critical workstations (teacher, server, administrative), which ITS has servicing responsibility over and found that at 11 of the 20 schools visited (or 55%), timeouts with password protection after authorized logon had not been enabled on all computers tested, leaving those unprotected computers vulnerable to tampering.
-In addition, we also examined eight (8) cafeteria computers, which are serviced by the Department of Food and Nutrition and found that seven (7) were not subject to a centralized timeout password protection policy.
+Observed Practice After authorized users logon to the M-DCPS network, many district functions, network resources, and confidential data Unsupervised and are made accessible. unlocked computers pose a significant threat to the integrity of district and student information.
+We examined a sample of critical workstations (teacher, server, administrative) and found that at 7 of the 20 schools visited (35%), timeouts with password protection after authorized logon had not been enabled, leaving those unprotected computers vulnerable to tampering.
 This function is being left to the discretion of individual users.
-Our experience finds that when left up to the user, implementation of this setting is generally ignored.
+Our experience indicates that when left up to the user, implementation of this setting is generally ignored.
 Furthermore, tampering would be difficult to detect and may go unnoticed since changes are accomplished while logged in as an authorized user.